lokyGit/pythonLearn/README.md

 # pythonLearn
-Repo for dumping in different python scripts which I've work on
+Repo for dumping in different python scripts which I've worked on